Types of Age-Related Macular Degeneration (AMD)

 Medications and therapies have been developed to treat AMD.
 Through medicated eye injections or photodynamic therapy, vision can significantly improve.

-Photocoagulation may be an option.
+Laser may be an option for some.
 This surgery uses a strong laser to destroy weaker blood vessels and slows or stops the growth of new ones.
 However, this surgery may leave permanent blind spots in a person’s vision.

 At-Home Prevention & Management